muckblog/muckblog.github.io/_posts/2024-02-03-bond-on-location.md

 I mean just take a look [at this map](https://www.onthetracksof007.com/maps) for goodness sake.

-I never used to travel abroad when I was younger - the first time I left the UK was aged 14 in 2006 on a school trip to Ypres to learn about World War 1.
+I never used to travel abroad when I was younger - the first time I left the UK was aged 14 in 2006 on a school trip to Ypres to learn about the First World War.
 And my first ever flight was only in 2016 on a measly short haul flight to Dublin.
 (Though to be fair I quickly made amends for that and flew eight hours all the way to Toronto for the next one.)
 It’s only really been in the last ten years or so that I’ve finally been in a position to travel more and experience different cultures, cuisines and langua- nah who cares about that, the important bit is I’ve got to see some James Bond filming locations!

-And now, having built up a few, I thought it’d be neat to make a blog post going over them and show some photos alongside the film reference.
+And now having built up a few, I thought it’d be neat to make a blog post going over them and show some photos alongside their film counterparts.
 Don’t get me wrong there’s not a ton but hey, I’ll get to the likes of the Bahamas and Japan at some point perhaps...

 ## London